INM-6/nestrl-tutorial/README.rst

 Preparations:

-- Download and install NEST from <https://github.com/nest/nest-simulator>.
+- Download and install NEST from <https://github.com/nest/nest-simulator>;
-  Do not forget to set `-Dwith-music=ON` while running cmake.
+  Do not forget to set `-Dwith-music=ON` while running cmake
 - Set your paths properly

 .. code:: bash